Recruitment of the Programme Director – Well Newcastle Gateshead. £35,444 | 30hrs/wk (pro rata for 37hrs/wk). 3 year contract.

 Well North links people who share this vision and want to unleash the exciting potential within places and individuals.
 Its goal is to help transform neighbourhoods into dynamic communities where local people can live, work and thrive.

 Well Newcastle Gateshead is in an early stage of development.
 Our agreed focus is on improving engagement and health outcomes in disadvantaged communities through art and better use of local assets.
 We have been working since early 2016 to agree a governance framework and a focus for the work with partners that include arts organisations, schools, universities, voluntary sector partners, the two local authorities and Newcastle Gateshead Clinical Commissioning Group

-- Create – exploring the connection between music and the arts in the most challenged local communities;
+- Create – exploring the connection between health and the arts in the most challenged local communities;

 - Connect – working creatively with children 2-7 years old, their parents and grandparents to improve school readiness and using the opportunity of the Great North Exhibition to develop work about their future aspirations which can be showcased and sponsored by local businesses;

 - Aspire – looking at mental health, low self-esteem and social isolation in estates; connecting central cultural venues, local community arts organisations, place based voluntary organisations and local people to existing community assets in order to enhance cohesion, skills, employment opportunities and aspirations.

 We want to explore how we can use all these assets to improve the health and wellbeing of people across four of our communities.
 In Felling and Inner West Newcastle we are focusing on working with children aged 2-7, their parents and grandparents with the aim of improving school readiness and in Byker and Chopwell we will tackle social isolation, mental health and low self-esteem in adults.

 We are starting small and trying to make sure that whatever we do is grounded in local communities.
 We will aim to build on the good work already taking place in our selected areas